 But this is a lifetime membership.
 Unless you think I (or you) is to die anytime soon – and if you do, please let me know! – you’re getting an excellent deal.
 Plus, you’ll be part of the inner circle, and the fact that I’ve put a price on that shouldn’t negate the fact that you can’t put a price on that.

-Luckily, there’s no one here to stop me, so I’m going to go ahead and implement a Lifetime Membership, and see if it works out.
+Your silence is all the encouragement I need, so I’m going to go ahead and implement a Lifetime Membership, and see if it works out.
 It’s not like I have anything else to do tonight.

 Development-wise, it’s another database table and some backend logic to grant products to lifetime members, plus a new page to advertise it and another cart upgrade.
 What can I say?
 I originally designed the cart to hold book-like products, not abstract concepts of loyalty.